 - Expenses for reserve funds that exceed the amount regulated by the laws;

-- Interest on loans from non-credit institutions or non-economic institutions that exceeds 1.5 times of the basic interest rate announced by the State Bank at the time of loaning;
+- Interest on loans from non-credit institutions or non-economic institutions that exceed 1.5 times the basic interest rate announced by the State Bank at the time of loaning;

-- Depreciation of fixed assets that violates related law regulations;
+- Depreciation of fixed assets that violate related law regulations;

 - Accrued expenses that violate related law regulations;